MatheusRGuedes/Spring-Boot-Api-Rest/README.md

 - H2 Database.

 ## How to run
-This application is packaged as a jar which has tomcat 9.0.36 embedded by Spring boot starter we of Spring MVC.
+This application is packaged as a jar which has Tomcat 9.0.36 embedded by Spring MVC of Spring Boot Starter.
 No Tomcat or any servlet container installation is necessary.
 You can run it using the <code>java -jar</code> command.
 - Clone this ropository;
 - Make sure you have installed JDK 12;
 - You can build the project by running <code>mvn clean package</code>;